 All OEMs today recognize the importance of simple, fast tool changeovers and rapid consumable replenishment when it comes to planned downtime, but execution varies widely.
 It pays to compare vendor strategies, including tool complexity.

 It sounds trite, but elegance is complexity made simple.
 Look for ease of access to machine components, a minimum of moving parts, and replacement of electro-mechanical functions with digital technologies.
 All of these factors contribute to better uptime performance.

 You can do it!

-The bad news is that until machines can repair themselves (cue in Arnold’s voice “I’ll be baaack”), downtime stake during the equipment selection process that will drive down the frequency, severity, and impact of future downtime events and improve raise your OEE performance on a consistent basis.
+The bad news is that until machines can repair themselves (cue in Arnold’s voice “I’ll be baaack”), you need to consider downtime during the equipment selection process.
+Doing so will drive down the frequency, severity, and impact of future downtime events and improve your OEE performance on a consistent basis.